c9s/xarray/README.md

 > `array_remove` is just `array_filter`, why do I need another function for that?

-`array_filter` only passes value to the callback. in PHP 5.6, there is a new option to pass both key and value, however PHP 5.5 doesn't have this option.
+In PHP 5.5, `array_filter` only passes value to the callback.
+In PHP 5.6, a new option was added to support passing both key and value to the callback, however PHP 5.5 doesn't have this option.

-Implementing this function in extension make it possible.
+Implementing this function in extension makes passing both key, value possible.

 ##### Example